davidvfx07/Dreambooth-Diffusers-Xformers-Win/README.md

 # Dreambooth-SD-Xformers-Win
-A Windows compatible fork of ShivamShrirao/diffusers Dreambooth Xformers example with additional tools for ease of use.
+A Windows compatible fork of ShivamShrirao/diffusers Dreambooth Xformers example with prebuilt dependencies and additional tools for ease of use.

 ## Conda installation
 Open anaconda prompt and create env